2020 Australian Grand Prix: Lawsuit

 After the cancellation of the race, World Touring Melbourne (WTM) sued the Australian Grand Prix Corporation (AGPC) for the cancellation of the event.
 WTM sued AGPC for $8 million as the promoter had failed the obligation and caused WTM to suffer loss and damages.
 The agency is seeking a total of $7.594 million for costs incurred, plus $1.128 million in lost profits.
 British singer Robbie Williams was scheduled to perform for the next night with fee of $1.94 million, American pop singer Miley Cyrus was also scheduled to perform during the same event.
 WTM stated that they were informed about the cancellation after the teleconference before the race official cancellation.

 In front of the Supreme Court of Victoria, the defendant’s case was that the Grand Prix and the WTM Concert were cancelled on the advice, rather than the direction, of Dr Sutton, then Chief Health Officer of Victoria.
 It argued that the phone and email communications between the AGPC and Dr Sutton on 13 March 2020, when understood in context, evidenced Dr Sutton’s advice to cancel both events.

 The Court found that AGPC represented that both the 2020 Grand Prix and the WTM Concert had been cancelled because Dr Sutton, then Chief Health Officer of Victoria had directed that both events could not proceed and that this representation was likely to mislead or deceive.
 The Court found that WTM relied on the representation.

-The Court also found that in an email sent to WTM at 4.25pm on Friday 13 March, AGPC made a further representation that the advice given by Dr Sutton, then Chief Health Officer of Victoria, extended to other activities in the area surrounding the Grand Prix, and that this advice must be followed.
+The Court also found that in an email sent to WTM at 4.25pm on Friday 13 March, AGPC made a further representation that the advice provided by Dr Sutton, then Chief Health Officer of Victoria, extended to other activities in the area surrounding the Grand Prix, and that this advice must be followed.
 It was found that this representation was contrary to a text message from Dr Sutton earlier that day which said that the decision to cancel the WTM Concert was ultimately a matter for the organisers.
 The Court found that this representation by AGPC was likely to mislead or deceive and that WTM relied on the representation.

 Additionally, the Court found that AGPC had breached different terms of a contract with WTM.
 The terms breached included a right on WTM to stage the event and a corresponding obligation on AGPC to allow it to do so, an obligation for AGPC to provide a venue to WTM that was fit for purpose, and an obligation to provide a copy of the written advice of the then Chief Health Officer of Victoria, Dr Sutton.
-A settlement amounting to $5 million after costs was reached.
+A settlement amounting to $2.84 million after costs was reached.